ibm-cloud-docs/EventStreams/reserved_disk.md

 When doing topic administration operations, such as creating topics, creating partitions, or changing topic configurations, {{site.data.keyword.messagehub}} ensures that enough storage is available to satisfy the operation.
 To do this, for each topic, {{site.data.keyword.messagehub}} computes the "reserved size" for each topic by using the following method.

-For topics that have a `cleanup.policy` setting of `compact` the reserved size consumed per partition is always 1 GB
+For topics that have a `cleanup.policy` setting of `compact`, the reserved size consumed for each partition is always 1 GB

-For topics that have a `cleanup.policy` setting of `delete`, or `compact, delete` the reserve size consumed per partition is calculated as follows:
+For topics that have a `cleanup.policy` setting of `delete`, or `compact, delete`, the reserved size consumed for each partition is calculated as follows:

      Reserved size = retention.bytes + log.segment.size + (2 x segment.index.size x number.of.log.segments)